brnfra/dotfiles/README.md

 3. Make the changes.
 Push to remote repo.
 4. In the computers run update script and receive the updates.

+> Any modifications are going update from remote to local.

 In the folder ```~/bin``` there is a script named ```update.sh``` such make a "**pull request**" like a normal git repo. *Later*, just run;
 ```
 $ bash ~/bin/update.sh